Bahrain police battle to control streets in flashpoint town

-SITRA, Bahrain, March 24 (Reuters) - Bahraini police clashed with anti-government protesters on Saturday at a Shi‘ite town where residents tried to demonstrate against the Gulf Arab state’s holding of a Formula One race next month.
+SITRA, Bahrain (Reuters) - Bahraini police clashed with anti-government protesters on Saturday at a Shi‘ite town where residents tried to demonstrate against the Gulf Arab state’s holding of a Formula One race next month.

-Sitra has long been a flashpoint area where Shi‘ite Muslim youths vent anger against a government they feel marginalises them politically and economically.
+Sitra has long been a flashpoint area where Shi‘ite Muslim youths vent anger against a government they feel marginalizes them politically and economically.

 The Sunni-led government blames Shi‘ite clerics for the communal conflict, saying they had turned people against the state and incited Shi‘ites to raise the temperature on the streets ahead of the race.